 Created to preserve, promote, and perpetuate Gullah Geechee culture and traditions

-We aim to develop methods that will provide Gullah Geechee people with skills in identifying and preserving sites, historical data, artifacts, and objects associated with Gullah Geechee people and culture, for the benefit and education of all.
-We accomplish these goals by working with communities to preserve African and African-American burial grounds, identity and history.
+The Gullah Society was established in 2012 by Dr. Ade Ofunniyin, with the aim of providing Gullah Geechee people with skills in identifying and preserving sites, historical data, artifacts, and objects associated with Gullah Geechee people and culture, for the benefit and education of all.
+We work with communities to raise awareness and to preserve African descendant burial grounds, identity and history.

 A recent message from Rovena Owens, who visited Zion Cemetery, on Monrovia Street, to find the burials of her great grandfather, his mother-in-law and other relatives, illustrates the importance of this work.